asvicj/04_BattleTank/README.md

 # 04_BattleTank
-An open world head-2-head Tank fight with simple AI, controls and terrain in UE4.
+An open world head-2-head Tank fight with simple AI, advanced controls and enclosed terrain in UE4.